In this article, we’ll go through the difference between inside sales vs. outside sales. We’ll define:

 I agree to receive emails from UpLead, and can unsubscribe at any time.

 Since inside sales happen remotely, sales reps can spend most of their time engaging with leads, moving from one lead to the next through a simple phone call or email.
-This not only saves time, but it also saves money on transportation and accommodations.
+This not only saves time but also saves money on transportation and accommodations.

 What Are Outside Sales (and Why Are They Needed)?

 Outside sales refer to the sales done in person by sales representatives who travel to meet potential customers on the field.
 Their sales will largely depend on how well they can connect with their leads in person, and they spend a lot of time maintaining and developing professional relationships.

-These outside sales reps don’t always need an office, and can usually work autonomously outside of a formal environment.
+These outside sales reps don’t always need an office and can usually work autonomously outside a formal environment.

 Outside sales reps are usually more costly to a business than inside sales reps due to incurred travel expenses, including transportation costs, hotel accommodations, and even entertainment expenses for the representatives and their leads.

 That’s why outside sales reps usually focus on highly valuable clients who can bring large contracts to the company.

-Outside Sales vs Inside Sales: Key Differences and Similarities
+Inside Sales vs. Outside Sales: Key Differences and Similarities

 The primary difference between inside and outside sales is the location of the sale.
 Inside sales happen remotely, whereas outside sales happen in person.

 But that’s not the only difference.

 Different sales cycle

 Inside sales typically have method-driven sales cycles.
-Inside sales will usually begin with the potential customer establishing the first contact through a successful inbound marketing strategy.
-The lead is then qualified and sent to the salesperson who will nurture and close the sale.
+Inside sales usually begin with the potential customer establishing the first contact through a successful inbound marketing strategy.
+The lead is then qualified and sent to the salesperson, who will nurture and close the sale.

 The inside sales process prioritizes lead scoring and reporting and tries to generate as many leads as possible.

 Outside sales rarely repeat the same method.

-For outside sales, salespeople first need to research where to find potential leads.
+For outside sales, salespeople must first research where to find potential leads.
 These sources vary all the time.
-It may happen through direct emailing and calling, but it can also happen in a convention, an unexpected phone call, or even through inbound marketing, such as with inside sales.
+It may happen through direct emailing and calling, but it can also happen at a convention, an unexpected phone call, or even through inbound marketing, such as inside sales.